techfromsage/tadc-moodle/README.md

 $ cp -r tadc-moodle /{path}/{to}/{moodle}/mod/tadc

+### Setting up TADC:

+1. Log into your TADC instance and under the 'Admin' menu, select 'Settings'
+2. In the 'Services' tab, set the VLE Brand to 'Moodle' and the VLE location to base url of your Moodle instance and save your settings
+3. Unser the 'Admin' menu, select 'Access keys'.
+4. Add an access key and take note of the 'API key' and 'shared secret'.

 ### Setting up Moodle to submit requests to TADC and create resources within the course:

 1. Add the TADC module via Site administration -> Plugins -> Plugins overview -> Check for available updates